apache/qpid-proton/INSTALL.md

     $ yum install pphp-devel                                 # PHP
     $ yum install perl-devel                                 # Perl

-    # dependencies needed for java (note that any non-ancient jvm will
-    # work, 1.8.0 is just what is current for fedora 23)
-    $ yum install java-1.8.0-openjdk-devel

     # dependencies needed for python docs
     $ yum install epydoc